-For this reason, diagnosis of anyone with leg pain, foot pain, and/or leg or ankle or foot weakness or numbness, should include an examination of the lower back.
+Because the lumbar nerves travel through various parts of the leg and foot, a diagnosis of anyone with leg pain, foot pain, and/or leg or ankle or foot weakness or numbness, should include an examination of the lower back.

 Leg Pain Symptoms and Descriptions

+Not all leg pain derived from low back problems presents the same way.
 Some typical descriptions of leg pain and accompanying symptoms include:

 - Leg numbness or tingling.
-Anyone who has had a leg or foot ‘fall asleep’ and then gradually return to normal can imagine what numbness in a leg would feel like.
+Anyone who has had a leg or foot "fall asleep" and then gradually return to normal can imagine what numbness in a leg would feel like.
 Not being able to feel pressure, or hot or cold, is unnerving.
 Unlike the short-lived numbness of an asleep limb, numbness coming from a low back problem can be nearly continuous and can severely affect a person’s quality of life.
 For example, it can be difficult or almost impossible to walk or drive a car if one’s leg or foot is numb.
 Typical symptoms can range from a slight tingling sensation to complete numbness down the leg and into the foot.

 - Weakness (foot drop) or heaviness.
 Here, the predominant complaint is that leg weakness or heaviness interferes significantly with movement.
 People have described a feeling of having to drag their lower leg and foot or being unable to move their leg as quickly and easily as needed while walking or climbing stairs, for example, because of perceived weakness or slow reaction.
 Patients with foot drop are unable to walk on their heels, flex their ankle, or walk with the usual heel-toe pattern.